Hussein Aoudat: Books

-His latest activities
+Latest activities

-Aloudat’s last political activity was signing with a group of Opponents in September 2015, a message to world leaders entitled "Alassad is not the saviour” during which they called on the General Assembly to issue a historic resolution affirming the commitment of the international community to safeguard the rights of Syrians and protect the population of Syria, and to affirm the sovereignty and unity of its people in the face of all foreign ambitions and tutelage."
+Aloudat's last political activity was signing with a group of Opponents in September 2015, a message to world leaders entitled "Alassad is not the saviour" during which they called on the General assembly to issue a historic resolution affirming the commitment of the international community to safeguard the rights of Syrians and protect the population of Syria, and to affirm the sovereignty and unity of its people in the face of all foreign ambitions and tutelage."
 As for the last post by Hussein Aloudat, it was about the suspension of his retirement salary by the President of the Writers' Union.
 Before that, he wrote, "I lost my sight and hope that I do not lose my insight."

-His death
+Death

 He died in Damascus on Thursday 7 April 2016 at the age of eighty after struggling with illness for the last few years and reached deprivation of his sight.